elastic/elasticsearch-specification/docs/add-new-api.md

 - `@rest_spec_name`: the API name (eg: `search`, `indices.create`...).
 - `@since`: the version of Elasticsearch when the API has been introduced (eg: `7.7.0`)
 - `@stability`: the API stability, one of `experimental`, `beta`, `stable`
+- `@exclude_if`/`@include_if`: Explicitly exclude or include the API depending on what annotations(s) are passed to the compiler.
+For example, if an API is not available on Serverless Elasticsearch it will be annotated with `@exclude_if serverless`.

 Following you can find a template valid for any request definition.